Overview

 While IAD j.M > j.L > j.236L is a triple overhead, IAD j.M > j.236M will be a crossup.

-- If the Fat Throw hasn't landed in the combo, Smash hit will automatically do Fat Throw.
+• If the Fat Throw hasn't already been used in the combo, EX will automatically perform Fat Throw.

 A fairly fast 3/4 screen tracking overhead.
 This move is good to throw out from time to time when your opponent isn't expecting it.
 It can also go over beams, so if you have the read, throw it out in neutral to get some damage + pressure.
+As an added bonus, you can be up to +6 if the opponent decides to block, allowing you to start pressure.
 Can be 2H'd if the opponent starts to guess you.

 Air version can be combo'd into everywhere on screen with j.[S] > j.236H, and is more than likely going to be your go-to combo ender, as it leads into a Fat Throw reset.